Balance strategy with iteration

 Big strategic swings drive the most value, but real growth is often the sum of many smaller efforts.
 I test, tweak, and adjust constantly.

-I'm currently Head of Consulting, North America at Botify, where I lead a growing team of senior consultants working with Fortune 500 enterprises on technical SEO, AI search strategy, and organic growth.
-My work sits at the crossroads of engineering, marketing, and executive strategy, translating complex technical challenges into scalable, measurable outcomes.
+I'm currently Head of Consulting, North America at Botify, where I lead a growing team of senior consultants working with Fortune 500 enterprises.
+My work sits at the crossroads of client demand, SaaS services strategy, marketing technology, analytics, AI, and organic growth.
+I build service packages, delivery frameworks, and custom solutions that help enterprise clients get more value from technology while creating scalable consulting ARR.

 Perspective